KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 All feature set, the their definition and origin is documented in Appendix [[🍬appendix#^7c0162]].

 ## Problem of missing values and categoricals
 The required pre-processing is minimal for tree-based learners.
-Missing values can be handled by sending down `[NaN]` values at one side of the tree.
-Recent literature indicates that handling missing data inside the algorithm slightly improves over <mark style="background: #ABF7F7A6;">... simpler approaches over .</mark> <mark style="background: #FF5582A6;">See [[@breimanClassificationRegressionTrees2017]] on surrogate splits</mark>.
+As one of few predictive models, trees can be extended to handle `[NaN]` values.
+Either by discarding missing values in the splitting procedure  (e. g.,[[@breimanClassificationRegressionTrees2017]] (p.
+150 ff.)%% or [[@keLightGBMHighlyEfficient2017]])%% or by incorporating missing values into the splitting criterion (e. g., [[@twalaGoodMethodsCoping2008]]) (p.
+951).
+Recent literature for gradient boosting suggests, that handling missing data inside the algorithm slightly improves the accuracy over fitting trees on imputed data ([[@josseConsistencySupervisedLearning2020]] (p.
+24) or [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]] (p.
+6)).
 Also, some tree-based learners can handle categorical data without prior pre-processing, as shown in our chapter on ordered boosting ([[🐈gradient-boosting]]).

-Neural networks can not inherently handle missing values, as a $\mathtt{[NaN]}$ value can not be propagated through the network.
+However, neural networks can not inherently handle missing values, as a $\mathtt{[NaN]}$ value can not be propagated through the network.
 As such, missing values must be addressed beforehand.
 Similarily, categorical features, like the issue type, require an encoding, as no gradient can be calculated on categories.

 ## Solution to missing values and categoricals
 In order to prepare a common datasets for *all* our models, we need to impute, scale and encode the data.
 Like in the chapter [[preprocessing]] our feature scaling aims to be minimal intrusive, while facilitating efficient training for all our machine learning models.

-Missing values are imputed with zeros.
+Following a common track, we train our predictive model on imputed data.  values are imputed with zeros.
 This simple, one-pass  strategy ~~minimizes the bias from imputation~~, avoids data leakage, and allows tree-based learners and neural networks to separate imputed values from observed ones.
 While the imputation with constants is simple, it is on-par with more complex approaches as <mark style="background: #FF5582A6;">(...)</mark> while minimizing the bias from imputatation. <mark style="background: #FF5582A6;">There are controversies(Note zero imputation can be problematic for neural nets, as shown in [[@yiWhyNotUse2020]] paper)</mark>
 <mark style="background: #FF5582A6;">- For imputation look into [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]]
 - [[@josseConsistencySupervisedLearning2020]] also compare different imputation methods and handling approaches of missing values in tree-based methods.
 - for visualizations and approaches see [[@zhengFeatureEngineeringMachine]] and [[@butcherFeatureEngineeringSelection2020]]</mark>